Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_extras/data.md

 # Features of the dataset

-This dataset was selected for our exercise on NGS Data Carpentry for several reasons, including:
+This dataset was selected for our exercise for several reasons, including:

 * Simple, but iconic NGS-problem: Examine a population where we want to characterize changes in sequence *a priori*
 * Dataset publicly available - in this case through the NCBI Sequence Read Archive (http://www.ncbi.nlm.nih.gov/sra)